smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     /**
      * Creates and sends all associated Menu RPCs
-     * @param {MenuCell[]} cells - the menu cells that are to be sent to the head unit, including their sub-cells.
+     * @param {MenuCell[]} cells - the menu cells that are to be sent to the head unit, including their sub-cells */ setMenuCells (cells)
-    */
-    setMenuCells (cells)